 Graduated Wellington Polytechnic School of Design in 1977; Master of Design (distinction), Massey University, 2012.

-Rosemary has taught at the former Wellington Polytechnic School of Design (Massey University), Whitireia Polytechnic, Inverlochy Art School, and taken many workshops for organisations such as the PCANZ (The Print Council of Aotearoa New Zealand).
+Rosemary has taught at the former Wellington Polytechnic School of Design (Massey University), Whitireia Polytechnic, Inverlochy Art School, and takes workshops for organisations including the PCANZ (The Print Council of Aotearoa New Zealand).

-In this process there is no drawing, no plate, the nests are printed unaltered, the ink manipulated directly into the fragile construction to record its gradual disintegration through the printmaking process.
-They are the real thing.
+In this process there is no drawing, no plate, the nests are printed unaltered.
+Oily ink manipulated directly into the fragile construction records its gradual disintegration through the printmaking process.